 Why the statement is pointless…

-- Firstly, making the claim you have worked hard your entire life is generally an unmeasurable statement.
-You may feel you have worked hard your entire life, but compared to who or what?
+- Firstly, making the claim you have worked hard your entire life is an unmeasurable statement.
+You may feel you have worked hard your entire life, but what and who are you comparing it to?
 It’s subjective.
+How do you know if my working-professional tenant hasn’t worked harder than you?

 - Secondly, “working hard” is not a rare novelty; but people say it like it is.
 Millions of people work hard on a daily basis.
 I’m probably not one of those people, mind you.